-Through the examination and discussion of Y.A. craft techniques and published excerpts and essays, this class will analyze successful tools used to create the unique tone and momentum found in young adult literature.
+Through the examination and discussion of young-adult craft techniques and published excerpts and essays, this class will analyze successful tools used to create the unique tone and momentum found in young adult literature.
 Reading recommendations and writing prompts will also be provided.

 • This workshop is open to all levels on a first-come, first-served basis and requires no advance submission.
 Previous participants are welcome to enroll, though please note that we may utilize excerpts and essays used in previous classes.

 • The cost is $550.
 A deposit of $100 is required to register.
 Registration is now open.

 • Each confirmed participant will submit one original piece of young-adult fiction, either a short story or the first chapter of a novel (up to eighteen pages double spaced).
 All students are expected to read submissions, along with other works assigned by the instructor, in advance of the workshop.